Delivering public engagement

 Wee Archie is our suitcase-sized supercomputer.
 Through it, participants can use a parallel computer, learn about the type of science running on our supercomputers and understand more about performance and power.

-The demos we run on Wee Archie are designed to introduce the sort of important science being carried out on real supercomputers, helping to explain the value of these systems to society.
+The demos we run on Wee Archie are designed to introduce the sort of important science carried out on real supercomputers, helping to explain the value of these systems to society.
 For example, a recent demo allows participants to design their own wind-turbine blade, which helps to explain the air flow around these blades and how this impacts the power generated from a turbine.

 Introducing programming

 Our logic puzzles encourage participants to apply their problem-solving abilities and introduce the skills required to develop algorithms.
-From escaping zombies, to transporting essentials between spaceships while minimising the carbon footprint, these activities are very popular.
+From escaping zombies to solving Lego mazes, these activities are very popular, as is our binary keyring activity which helps to explain how binary numbers are used to store data on computers.

 We have lots of different practical hands-on activities designed to introduce the concepts of parallelism.
-For example, a fast and furious parallel ball-sort activity has been very popular.
-As has our binary keyring activity which helps to explain how binary numbers are used to store data on computers.
+For example, our fast and furious parallel ball-sort activity has been very popular.
+We also use Spintronics sets to introduce the basics of logic gates, which underlie all computer processors.

 Online resources